A review of biosecurity import requirements for the importation of fresh Chinese jujube fruit from China

-We initiated this risk analysis in response to a market access request for fresh Chinese jujube fruit from China.
+The risk analysis was initiated in response to a market access request for fresh Chinese jujube fruit from China to Australia.
 Chinese jujube fruit is China’s highest horticultural priority for new market access.

 Australia (as a World Trade Organization (WTO) member) must meet its international obligations by assessing market access requests (import proposals) and developing the least trade restrictive and scientifically justified import conditions where required.
 Our trading partners use the same principles when assessing Australian market access requests.

 The draft report proposes that the importation of fresh Chinese jujube fruit to Australia from all commercial production areas of China be permitted, subject to a range of biosecurity import requirements.